 With “headless commerce” becoming a go-to commerce application for innovative brands and service providers, there are a few benefits that are often overlooked:

-1. Any front layer is game: There is a perception in the market that a headless platform requires a content management system (CMS) or a digital experience platform (DXP).
+There is a perception in the market that a headless commerce platform requires a content management system (CMS) or a digital experience platform (DXP).
 This couldn’t be further from the truth.
-Any front-end layer works!
-In fact, with a headless approach, you can unleash your marketing team and creative agency to deliver next generation customer experience without the limitations imposed by pre-built templates in traditional platforms and content systems.
+Any front-end layer works, including today's modern mobile-first frameworks to support SPAs (single page applications) and PWAs (progressive web apps).
+In fact, with a headless commerce approach, you can unleash your marketing team and creative agency to deliver next-generation customer experience without the limitations imposed by pre-built templates in traditional platforms and content systems.
 Developers can commerce-enable any touchpoint and device using the open source code and API-first framework.

-2. No need to rip and replace: Legacy applications are costly and carry a massive load in the day-to-day running of the businesses.
+Legacy ecommerce applications are costly and carry a massive load in the day-to-day running of the businesses.
 Replacing such applications is a risky and stressful endeavor.
-The great news is that with a headless platform, businesses can innovate and sunset the old systems without ripping and replacing the legacy infrastructure.
+The great news is that with an API-driven, headless commerce platform, businesses can innovate and sunset the old systems without ripping and replacing the legacy infrastructure.
 For example, a major tax and accounting software provider transitioned multiple business units in various regions to a single platform.
 They gradually replaced core components in each legacy commerce system with microservices for pricing, cart, etc. Another example is a great post by James Beswick that describes in great detail how it could be done: Don’t strangle your monolith when migrating to the cloud — starve it to death.

-3. Pace of innovation: Many businesses walk away from new ways to reach customers because their systems make it costly and time-consuming to stage and test a new idea.
+Many businesses walk away from new ways to reach customers because their systems make it costly and time-consuming to stage and test a new idea.
 Testing fast and failing fast, learning quickly and implementing what works is a must for any business that wants to stay on top of their game.
-API-first approach unleashes marketing professionals to test new touchpoints and devices without a heavy burden on the IT team.
-For example, if you want to extend experiences across channels through a traditional platform, you need to rebuild the commerce logic in every channel app (mobile, POS, Alexa, call center, etc.).
+API-first digital commerce approach unleashes marketing professionals to test new touchpoints and devices without a heavy burden on the IT team.
+For example, if you want to extend digital experiences across channels through a traditional digital commerce platform, you need to rebuild the commerce logic in every channel app (mobile, POS, Alexa, call center, etc.).
 If you have a headless commerce engine, all of the commerce logic is available through the engine API and thus available to any new channel on a consistent basis.

-Microservices and SaaS: There is a lot of talk about microservices as part of the API-first commerce and how this technology is shaping the back-end of the commerce environment.
+There is a lot of talk about ecommerce microservices as part of the API-driven commerce and how this technology is shaping the back-end of the commerce environment.
 What is often overlooked is that for businesses using a SaaS platform, the benefit of microservices is reduced to a great degree.
 It is up to a platform provider to take advantage of microservices architecture and make sure that with frequent releases of new features and services, everything is still working as it should.